hackialand/plan/Plan.md

 Postconditions:
 - If successful, the merged plan’s base is the shared base of A and B.
-- The resulting plan’s state equals materialize(base) then apply(A.layers) then apply(B.layers).
+- The resulting plan’s state equals materialize(base), then apply(A.layers), then apply(B.layers).

 Complexity:
 - O(|A.layers| + |B.layers|) to construct the merged plan (not counting materialization).

-Limitations:
+Limitation:
 - No three-way merge with a computed common ancestor for divergent bases.
 - No explicit conflict reporting; resolution is implicit by ordering.